Moving Your Pet to Saudi Arabia

 Attention: This information is to be used as general guidelines and may not be updated to meet the current requirements.
 Before you travel, be sure to contact the appropriate authorities for your destination country.

-Before beginning the import procedures, make sure that your vet is approved by the Government Veterinarian Authority in the country of origin.
-For example, if an animal is departing the United States, the vet will need to be USDA Accredited.
+Before beginning the import procedures, make sure that your vet is approved by the Government Veterinary Authority in the country of origin.
+For example, if a pet is departing the United States, the vet will need to be USDA Accredited.

-1. Microchip: Each Pet shall be identified by means of a microchip.
+Each pet shall be identified by means of a microchip.
 No other form of identification is acceptable.
 The microchip used should comply with ISO Standard 11784 or Annex A to ISO standard 11785.
 Saudi Arabia currently accepts AVID 9 and AVID 10 in addition to ISO.
 The microchip must be implanted before the rabies vaccine is administered.

-2. Rabies Vaccination and Certificate: All pets must have an original Rabies Certificate signed by the vet.
-The Rabies vaccine must be at least 30 days old and less than six months old at the time of departure.
+All pets must have an original Rabies Certificate signed by the vet.
+The rabies vaccine must be at least 30 days old and less than six months old at the time of departure.

 Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).